Neroptik/srp6a-demo/README.md

 In the diagram above the user is shown a standard login form.
 They enter their email and password and click the login button.
 JavaScript then makes an AJAX call using their email to load their `salt` and a one-time server challenge `B`.
 JavaScript creates a one-time client challenge `A` and uses all the information to compute a password proof `M1`.
 It then posts to the server the email, `A`+`M1` as the user's credentials.
-Spring security then only needs to be configured with a custom AuthenticationProvider to check the `A`+`M1` credential using the `verifier`.
-The user experience is that they enter their username and password and hit submit and they are logged in; just like a normal login form.
+The user experience is that they enter their username and password and hit submit and are logged in; just like a normal login form.

 Note that the server has to remember the one-time server challenge `B` that it gave to the browser in order to check the user's password proof.
 This requires storing the one-time challenge value either in the database, the server session or a server cache for the short duration of the login protocol.